Ahera Notification 2022-2023

 - Provide custodial and maintenance staff with yearly asbestos awareness training.

 The Environmental Protection Agency (EPA) requires a pro-active, in-place management program whenever Asbestos Containing Building Material is discovered and is not removed.

 - Asbestos that has been identified will pose little risk if it is well maintained under an operations and maintenance program.

 - Removal is often not a building owner’s best course of action to reduce asbestos exposure.
 In fact, an improper removal can create a dangerous situation where none previously existed.

 The District’s management plans are available for review through Health & Safety – Risk Management.
-For further information, contact John DeGraw Health, Safety Coordinator who is the Asbestos Designee for Orange-Ulster BOCES at 781-4887.
+For further information, contact Joseph Russo, Assistant Director of Facilities III who is the Asbestos Designee for Orange-Ulster BOCES at (845) 781-4887.